Yuelioi/docs-v3/Ue/blueprint/zh/Google ARCore/Augmented Image/Get Local to World Transform Of Region.md

 ---
-display_name: Get Local to World Transform Of Region
+title: Get Local to World Transform Of Region
 order: 2
 ---
 ## Navigation